Columbus

 What did we say last year about the Columbus region?

-Columbus may experience flat to slightly higher real GDP growth between 0.0% and 2.0% in 2025.
-Weakness in the automotive and durable goods sector, fueled by continuing high interest rates combined with low consumer confidence, may be key to this scenario.
+Columbus may experience approximately flat real GDP change (-1.0% to +1.0%) for 2025, similar to 2024.
+Weakness in the automotive and durable goods sector fueled by continuing high interest rates and combined with low consumer confidence may be key to this scenario.
+For 2026, Columbus real GDP is projected to increase between 0.0% and 2.0% based on moderation in consumer durable goods spending, increasing revenue for Cummins, reduced economic uncertainty and declining interest rates.

 Read the full Columbus article »